ray-project/ray/doc/source/ray-core/tasks/using-ray-with-gpus.rst

   import tensorflow as tf

-  # By default, ray will not reuse workers for GPU tasks which prevents
+  # By default, ray will not reuse workers for GPU tasks to prevent
   # GPU resource leakage.
   @ray.remote(num_gpus=1)
   def leak_gpus():